Skip to search results

 Chart 5

-FY15–FY19 originations, $500K+ variable 7(a), observed through FY25 (mature enough to observe outcomes).
+FY15–FY19 originations, $500K+ variable 7(a), observed through FY25 so each cohort is mature enough to report outcomes.
 (7(a), FY15–FY19, n=49,109, 7(a), >= $500K, variable rate, term_months not null)

 Spread at originationn% paid in full before half term% charged off